Disciple (band): Television

 The song "Game On" was used for numerous television showings and commercials.
-These include the official theme song for WWE Cyber Sunday 2006, ESPN's NFL Live on November 1–2 during the plays of the month, during Fox Sport's The Best Damn Sports Show Period, the NFL Network's Total Access show, Speed TV's The Speed Report, and as background music for CSI: Miami and Criminal Minds commercials.
+These include the official theme song for WWE Cyber Sunday 2006, ESPN's NFL Live on November 1–2 during the plays of the month, Fox Sports' The Best Damn Sports Show Period, the NFL Network's Total Access show, Speed TV's The Speed Report, and as background music for CSI: Miami and Criminal Minds commercials.

-In 2008, Disciple recorded a theme song for the Major Players tag team in WWE, "In the Middle of it Now".
+In 2008, Disciple recorded a theme song for the Major Players tag team in WWE, "In the Middle of It Now".
 On February 1, 2008, the team (Curt Hawkins and Zack Ryder) entered SmackDown with the new song as their theme.
 This song was released exclusively on WWE The Music, Volume 8 on March 25, 2008.
-Hawkins and Ryder would later do a "Superstar 2 Superstar" article interview with Disciple on WWE.com, where all parties revealed they were thrilled with how the song turned out.
-Curt Hawkins has continued to use "In the Middle of it Now" as his entrance song, and as of 2024 has not changed it.
+Hawkins and Ryder later did a "Superstar 2 Superstar" article interview with Disciple on WWE.com, where all parties revealed they were thrilled with how the song turned out.
+Curt Hawkins has continued to use "In the Middle of It Now" as his entrance song, and as of 2024 has not changed it.